 After going through this reflection, consider if your anxiety (and the intensity of your anxiety) fits the facts of the situation.
 There are certainly situations in which feeling anxious is justified.
 In those cases, using problem-solving skills to address the situation will likely reduce feelings of anxiety.
 However, if you find that anxiety does not fit the facts, then using a skill called Opposite Action can reduce anxiety.

-What is Opposite Action for Anxiety?
+What is the Opposite Action for Anxiety?

 In order to use Opposite Action for anxiety, think about what the feeling of anxiety is urging you to do.
 By acting opposite to these emotional urges, you communicate to your brain and body that you are safe and an anxiety response is not needed in the situation.
 Common ways to use Opposite Action for anxiety are, approaching the event/person/situation you are worried about, maintaining an assertive posture and confident tone of voice, and calming your nervous system with paced breathing.